All Episodes

 Well, we don't know about basketball because you can play that inside.

-Get some much, much needed vacation time in after all of this hard work running around out there ginning up support against uh Obama's enemies, the American people.
+Get some much, much needed vacation time in after all of this hard work running around out there ginning up support against Obama's enemies, the American people.

-Great to have you, Rush Limbaugh, the EIB network and the Limbaugh Institute for advanced conservative studies.
+Great to have you, Rush Limbaugh, the EIB Network, and the Limbaugh Institute for advanced conservative studies.

-News that you are not hearing about in the run-up to the election, home prices are weakening around the country, even in metro areas that were showing strength earlier this year.
+Home prices are weakening around the country, even in metro areas that were showing strength earlier this year.

-Fifteen of the cities showed monthly price declines.
+15 of the cities showed monthly price declines.

 Prices are expected to drop further in the coming months.